Skeptics Urge Bevin To Show Proof Of Fraud Claims, Warning Of Corrosive Effects

 Critics and elections specialists are calling for Bevin to provide evidence of the dramatic claim or retract it.

 "Gov. Bevin really needs to put up or shut up.
-Give us the evidence or stop making these claims of voter fraud that have no evidence behind them," said Josh Douglas, an election law professor at the University of Kentucky.
+Give us the evidence, or stop making these claims of voter fraud that have no evidence behind them," said Josh Douglas, an election law professor at the University of Kentucky.

 "I think it's a danger to the legitimacy of a democratic institution."